ninja-ide/ninja-ide/README.md

 -   [pywin32](http://sourceforge.net/projects/pywin32/files/pywin32/) (on Windows)
 -   [macfsevents](http://pypi.python.org/pypi/MacFSEvents) (on Mac OS)

-## Installing and Running

-Assuming you have pip installed, you can install and run Ninja-ide like this:

-    sudo pip install ninja-ide
-    ninja-ide

 ## Cloning and Running

 You can clone this repo and simply execute: